gautriv/gitfortechnicalwriters/pages/mydoc/branches.md

 To review all the branches that you've created till date, run the `git branch` command

-### To recap, you've learned how to:

-* Create a new git branch

-Congratulations!
-If you have questions, let me know in the comments section.

 ## More commands on branches
 [Git cheat sheet](/cheatsheet.md)